2004 National League Division Series: Game 5

 Roy Oswalt took on Jaret Wright in the clinching Game 5.
+The Astros, 0-7 all-time in a postseason series, were trying to break a dubious streak in which they had lost six consecutive playoff games in which they had a chance to clinch a postseason series victory.
 In the top of the second, a leadoff single was followed by a double before Morgan Ensberg's ground out and Jose Vizcaino's sacrifice fly scored a run each.
-Then Carlos Beltrán homered in the third to make it 3–0 Astros, but the Braves cut the lead to one on a pair of homers by Rafael Furcal, in what turned out to be his last game before going to jail, and Johnny Estrada in the fifth.
+Then Carlos Beltrán homered in the third to make it 3–0 Astros, but the Braves cut the lead to one on a pair of homers by Rafael Furcal (awaiting to serve a brief sentence for drunk driving that would start when the postseason ended for the Braves) and Johnny Estrada in the fifth.
 Beltrán's second homer in the sixth, however, made it 4–2.
 When Chris Reitsma took the mound in the seventh, the Astros were able to put the series away with a five-run explosion.
 Vizcaino hit a leadoff single, moved to second on a sacrifice bunt and scored on Craig Biggio's two-out single.
 Biggio scored on Beltrán's single before Jeff Bagwell's two-run homer's made it 8–2.
 Tom Martin relieved Reitsma and allowed a double to Lance Berkman, who scored on Jeff Kent's single.
 The Braves scored their last run of the series in the bottom of the inning on Johnny Estrada's RBI single off Mike Gallo.
 The Astros added to their lead in the eighth off Juan Cruz when Ensberg hit a leadoff double and scored on Jason Lane's two-out single.
 After Biggio doubled, Beltrán's two-run single made it 12–3.
 Dan Wheeler would come on to shut the door on the Braves in the ninth.
 Chipper Jones's flyout to left gave the Astros the win in Game 5 and gave them their first-ever postseason series win.
 After three losses to the Braves in the playoffs, the Astros won the right to play in the NLCS for the first time since 1986.